Connect with others who understand.

 There are several educational scholarships available for people with hemophilia.
 Read on to learn more about them.
 Make sure to apply on time so you can get the money you need to pay for your education.

-1. The George D. McCoy/Bleeding Disorders Foundation of North Carolina Scholarship
+1. The George D. McCoy Scholarship

-• Benefits — The amount is $1,000.
+• Benefits — The award is a $1,000 scholarship.

-2. The Beth Carew Memorial Scholarship Program
+2. Beth Carew Memorial Scholarship Program

-• Benefits — The amounts range from $500 to $6,000.
+• Benefits — The number of awards varies, and award amounts range from $500 to $6,000.

-3. HFA Eric Delson Memorial Scholarship
+3. The Eric Delson Memorial Scholarship

-The Hemophilia Federation of America offers a scholarship for people living with hemophilia or von Willebrand disease.
+The Hemophilia Federation of America offers the Eric Delson Memorial Scholarship for students diagnosed with hemophilia or von Willebrand disease.
 It’s named for Eric Delson, who pursued his goals despite living with a bleeding disorder.

 4. The Kevin Child Scholarship

-• Benefits — The scholarship amount is $1,000.
+• Benefits — The scholarship provides one $1,000 award.

 Other Grants and Scholarships for People Living With Hemophilia